 Skipped networks/hosts: Networks or hosts that should not be affected by Slow HTTP protection.

 Sophos Firewall only implements the protection for IP host types IP and Network.
 Don't specify an IP range or IP list.

 Select the minimum TLS version that is allowed to connect to the WAF.

-Check your browser’s TLS support before selecting a version.
-If you select TLS version 1.2, clients like Microsoft Internet Explorer 8 or earlier and those running on Windows XP won't be able to connect to the WAF.
+Check your browser's TLS support before selecting a version.
+If you select TLS version 1.2, clients such as Microsoft Internet Explorer 8 or earlier and those running on Windows XP won't be able to connect to the WAF.

 - TLS v1 or later: Includes all protocols except SSLv3.
 Use this for legacy systems.

 - TLS v1.1 or later: Includes all protocols except SSLv3 and TLSv1.